What is a Junk Journal?

 You can use it as a journal.
 All those tags and tuck spots and blank spaces in your journal are there for you to be able to write on – so write away.
 You can use it as a gratitude log, a dream journal, a reflection journal, a habit tracker, a scrapbook, a travel journal – the list goes on and on.
 I’ve even seen them used as wedding guest books.

 You can sell it!
 There is a vibrant market on Etsy for junk journals.
 I’ve sold a quite a few of my own there.
 I also know there are a number of people that sell them at their local craft markets and shows.
 If you’re comfortable parting with your handmade treasure.
+If you’re not sure how to get started, try this: how to sell your junk journals.

 Need even more options?
 Check out this post on the purpose of a junk journal.